 No matter how knowledgeable you are in your field, losing a limb may make it impossible for you to do your job.
 While you may be eligible for disability benefits from the government, the loss of your career could be devastating, not only to your earning capacity, but to your enjoyment of life.

-Because of the many challenges created by this type of permanent injury, you may want to seek legal assistance in pursuing the compensation the law says you should have for your current and future needs.
+Because of the many challenges created by this type of personal injury, you may want to seek legal assistance in pursuing the compensation the law says you should have for your current and future needs.